-As last year, the sea surface temperature pattern derived from the ships-of-opportunity data indicated warmer-than-normal in the north and colder-than-normal in the south with the mid-Scotian Shelf being the approximate dividing line.
-Temperatures in the surface waters of the mid-Atlantic Bight were the coldest in the past 18 years.
+As in 1987, the sea surface temperature pattern derived from the ships of opportunity data indicated warmer-than-normal in the north and colder-thannormal in the south with the mid-Scotian Shelf being the approximate dividing line.
+Temperatures in the surface waters of the mid-Atlanitc Bight were the coldest in the past 18 years.
 Coastal SST data at Boothbay Harbor, St. Andrews, and Halifax and temperature profiles at Station 27 off Newfoundland generally provide additional evidence for this anomaly pattern.
-At St. Andrews the mean annual temperature is the coldest since 1940.
-In contrast, the extreme cold conditions in the near bottom waters at Station 27 that have persisted over the past 6 years appear to be easing.
+At St. Andrews the mean annual temperature was the coldest since 1940.
+In contrast, the extreme cold conditions in the near bottom waters at Station 27 that have persisted over the past 6 years appeared to be moderating.
 The position of the shelf/slope front between Cape Hatteras and Georges Bank and its variability as measured by the standard deviation were near their long-term mean values.
-Other variables that were near their average included sea-ice duration and air temperatures.

-Average wave conditions on the Scotian Shelf, Grand Banks and in the Labrador Sea were more severe than normal although storminess, as measured by the occurance of waves exceeding 6 m in height, was near normal except in the Labrador Sea where conditions were considered stormy.

-The most prominant feature of the atmospheric circulation, as derived from sea surface pressure patterns, was the intensification of the Icelandic Low during the winter of 1987-88.
+Sea-ice duration and air temperatures in the region were also near their long-term averages.
+The mean wave conditions on the Scotian Shelf, Grand Banks and in the Labrador Sea during 1988 were more severe than normal.
+In the first two regions this contrasted with the index of storminess, as measured by the occurrence of waves exceeding 6 m in height, which was near normal.
+In the Labrador Sea this storm index was higher than normal.
+The most prominent feature of the atmospheric circulation, as derived from sea surface pressure patterns, was the intensification of the Icelandic Low during the winter of 1987-88.